-Golden milk, also known as turmeric tea, has been used in traditional Ayurveda for thousands of years.
+Golden milk, also known as turmeric tea, turmeric milk, or golden milk recipe Ayurveda, has been used in traditional Ayurveda for thousands of years.
 Known for it’s many healing and medicinal properties, golden milk gets its magic (and vibrant color) from the addition of turmeric.

 As you’ll see below, turmeric is pretty incredible when it comes to improving your overall health and wellness.
 And if I was a betting type of person (which I am) I’d be willing to bet that you’ll want to start drinking golden milk after you’ve read the following: